ZeroConfig/CLI/README.md

 Alternatively, a built executable can be downloaded as [zc.phar](https://bitbucket.org/zeroconfig/cli/downloads/zc.phar).

-Add the correct execution rights and put it somewhere in your path:
+Correct execution rights and put it somewhere in your path:

 ```
 chmod +x zc.phar
-sudo ln -s /usr/bin/zc /path/to/zc.phar
+sudo ln -s /path/to/zc.phar /usr/bin/zc
 ```

 # Usage